 - Fancy Deep or Fancy Dark: darker, more brownish tones

 Yellow diamonds from fancy vivid or fancy intense grade categories are the most desirable and valuable.

-Most of the colored diamonds are often found with other secondary hues which have a great impact on the stone's value.
-Yellow diamonds are often found with secondary hues of orange, green or brown.
+Most fancy colored diamonds are found with other secondary hues that significantly impact the stone's value.
+For example, yellow diamonds are often found with secondary hues of orange, green, or brown.

-- Carat: With yellow diamonds, the price increases exponentially with the carat size.
-The price of a 1-carat yellow diamond will be much higher than the price of a half-carat yellow diamond.
+With yellow diamonds, the price increases exponentially with the carat size.
+The cost of a 1-carat yellow diamond will be a much higher price-per-carat than a half-carat yellow diamond.

-- Cut: For the colored diamonds, the focus of the cut is on maximizing the color of the stone.
-What matters the most is the 'color' and not the 'brilliance’.
-This is why most of the yellow diamonds have fancy shapes.
-Quality asscher and emerald cuts may bring as much as 50% more than a comparable radiant or cushion, and a nicely cut pear shape will bring 5-15% premium over radiant or cushion cuts.
+For fancy colored diamonds, the focus of the cut is on maximizing the color of the stone.
+What matters the most is the 'color' and not the 'brilliance.'
+This is why most yellow diamonds are cut in fancy shapes.
+Quality Asscher and emerald cuts may fetch 50% more than a comparable radiant or cushion.
+A nicely cut pear shape will get a 5-15% premium over radiant or cushion cuts.

 Shape for Yellow Diamonds

 The most popular shape for colorless diamonds is the round brilliant cut as it exhibits the highest sparkle.
 However, in yellow diamonds (or any fancy colored diamond), the ultimate focus is on achieving the maximum color saturation with the maximum sparkle.
 Fancy shapes tend to balance both these aspects better, and therefore fancy shapes are preferred for yellow diamonds.